freenas/freenas-docs/userguide/storage.rst

 this screen shows the device name and status of each disk in the ZFS pool as well as any read, write, or checksum errors.
 It also indicates the status of the latest ZFS scrub.
-Clicking the entry for a device causes buttons to appear to edit the device's options (shown in :numref:`Figure %s <zfs_edit_disk_fig>`), offline or online the device, or replace the device (as described in :ref:`Replacing a Failed Drive`).
+Clicking the entry for a device causes buttons to appear to edit the device options (shown in :numref:`Figure %s <zfs_edit_disk_fig>`), offline or online the device, or replace the device (as described in :ref:`Replacing a Failed Drive`).